 Broadcast microphones are designed to be used for broadcasting TV, radio and podcasts, although they are often used for voice over and music as well.
 Broadcast microphones usually feature a built-in pop filter, shock-mount resistance and cardioid polar pattern.
 These features are useful for mitigating handling and background noise and prevent some of the plosives, all of which are very useful when performing live.

-Most of the broadcast microphones are dynamic, however, there some condensers as well.
+Most of the broadcast microphones are dynamic, however, there are some condensers as well.
 There are plenty of broadcast microphones to choose from but a select few stand out in the market.
 In this article, we will overview some of the best broadcast microphones currently in the market.

 Rode Procaster is a professional broadcast microphone with a frequency response of 75Hz – 18,000Hz, a sensitivity of 1.6mV/Pa (-56dB) and a cardioid polar pattern.
 It’s designed to sound warm and bassy for a nice boomy voice.
 The microphone is very sturdy, with all-metal construction weighing 745g.